Polling for United States presidential elections: 2012

 President Obama and his campaign aired early negative ads calling Republican challenger Mitt Romney an out-of-touch, plutocratic, wealthy job destroyer since his days as CEO at Bain Capital.
 Romney bounced back in the polls after strong performances in the primaries and because the economy was still recovering from the 2007–2009 recession.

 In April, after Obama publicly expressed his support of same-sex marriage and a story was published about Romney bullying a high-school classmate who was thought to be gay, Obama took larger leads in the polls.
 Romney and the Republicans attacked him for claiming that the economy was doing well, for welfare waivers, and China's unfair trade practices.
 The polls were close during most of the summer as Romney made several gaffes on a trip to Europe and Israel during the Olympics.
 He was also hurt by the release of a speech he delivered at a campaign fundraiser in which suggested that 47 percent of Americans, who did not pay federal income taxes, would "vote for the President, no matter what" because they felt "entitled to health care, to food, to housing - you name it."

-After the conventions, Obama had a clear lead until he did poorly in the first debate.
+After the conventions, Obama had a clear lead until he performed poorly in the first debate.
 Romney took the lead, and the polls were tied in early and mid-October.
-The Democrats then regained their momentum; Obama won re-election by a relatively-close margin in the popular vote, but by a large margin in the Electoral College.
+The Democrats then regained their momentum but Obama became the first President since Franklin D. Roosevelt in 1940 to win re-election by a narrower margin in both the popular vote and in the Electoral College.

 2016

-Political outsider and businessman Donald Trump and former First Lady and Secretary of State Hillary Clinton were seen unfavorably by many pollsters and pundits, and it was predicted that Trump would lose by a large margin to Democratic opponent Clinton.
+Political outsider, businessman and Republican candidate Donald Trump and former First Lady, Senator, Secretary of State and Democratic candidate Hillary Clinton were seen unfavorably by many pollsters and pundits, and it was predicted that Trump would lose by a large margin to Democratic opponent Clinton.
 Trump won over many white, blue-collar workers in the Great Lakes and Rust Belt regions (former Democratic strongholds), enabling him to win the Electoral College despite losing the popular vote by slightly over two percent.

 2020

 Former Vice President Joe Biden had been leading in most national polls, but President Donald Trump believed that the polls would underestimate him again.
-Although the polls had underestimated Trump's strength nationally and in Ohio, Florida, and Iowa, Biden won back the blue Midwestern states and made inroads in the Sun Belt to win the election.
+Although the polls had underestimated Trump's strength nationally and in Ohio, Florida, and Iowa, Biden flipped back the Rust Belt states of Pennsylvania, Michigan, and Wisconsin and made inroads in the Sun Belt states of Georgia and Arizona to win the election.